Popular Stories

 Why use washing soda?

-It is natural, effective, cheap, and can be found in some supermarkets or health food stores.
-It is non-toxic, however, when using it take care to wear gloves as, being a salt, it may irritate some people’s skin.
+It is natural, effective, and inexpensive, and it can be found in some supermarkets or health food stores.
+It is non-toxic; however, when using it, take care to wear gloves, as it is a salt and may irritate some people’s skin.
 Be careful not to inhale the fine powder.
 Unlike bicarb soda, washing powder isn’t suitable for baking or skincare products.

 What are the disadvantages of washing soda?

-If washing soda is not used with caution it can cause some issues.
-Direct skin or eye contact, or inhalation of powder or crystals can create irritation, rash, and sometimes burns.
-Always wear gloves when handling washing soda just in case, and don’t breath in any of the fine powder.
+If washing soda is not used with caution, it can cause some issues.
+Direct skin or eye contact, or inhalation of powder or crystals, can create irritation, rash, and sometimes burns.
+Always wear gloves when handling washing soda, just in case, and don’t breathe in any of the fine powder.

 Related stories